Egor183/social-network/README.md

 Social network on react-redux.
 And also axios, redux-form, redux-thunk, reselect, react-test-renderer, JEST.

+Since the project is educational, I left single pieces of old unreported code.

 ## Available Scripts

 In the project directory, you can run: